zearp/OptiHack/README.md

 ## Misc.
 * OpenCore doesn't remember the last booted volume?
 Press ```control + enter``` to set a new default.
 Wiping NVRAM can also help cure this.
+* The AppleALC id of 17 gives you access to all audio ports with manual selection, this should be best for most people.
+Layout id 13, 15 or 16 are alternates if 17 isn't right for you.

 ## Toolbox
 These are the apps I use and have used in my journey so far.
 Some more essential than the others but all must have's on my installs.